openmod-tracker/amiris/README.md

 - **Energy Policy Instruments**: In project [TradeRES](https://traderes.eu/) AMIRIS was used to analyse cost recovery of renewable power plants in ~100% renewable electricity systems under different support regimes.
 [Paper](https://doi.org/10.1049/icp.2024.1851)
 - **Monetary saving potentials of load shifting** were analysed using AMIRIS by Johannes Kochems.
 [Dissertation](https://depositonce.tu-berlin.de/items/4a364bac-9e97-4d35-8eb6-645824cfc02d)
-- **Impact of Extreme Events**: In project VERMEER impacts of Dunkelflaute events on the European electricity system were investigated using market coupling in AMIRIS.
+- **Extreme Events**: In project VERMEER impacts of Dunkelflaute events on the European electricity system were investigated using market coupling in AMIRIS.
 [Paper](https://zenodo.org/records/10561382)
-- **Household flexibility**: Impacts of heat pumps, electric vehicles, and electricity storages on national energy system were modelled with AMIRIS.
+- Interactions of **Household flexibility** (heat pumps, electric vehicles, and electricity storages) with the German energy system were modelled with AMIRIS.
 [Paper](https://elib.dlr.de/207802/)

 ## Non-Applications